kescondo/kescondo/README.md

 - 👯 Final capstone: Using Java, SQL, and Vue.js, my team and I built a meal planning app end-to-end that allows public users to search for recipes using a web API.
 Authenticated users can also save recipes to their library and create and modify a daily meal plan.
 See a description and some screen shots of this work in the MEALPLAN_README.md file.
 - 🔭 Side projects in progress:
   * Home management app: this will track family to-do lists, schedules, a caregiver's timesheet, and *stretch-goal!) find local family-friendly activities.
-  * Tech stack: Java, SQL, Vue
+  * Tech stack: Java, SQL, Vue (JavaScript)
     - [x] To-do lists
     - [ ] Schedule
     - [ ] Timesheet
   * Candy shop app: reworking a mini-capstone project that originally used a CLI so that it's a full-stack application.
-  * Tech stack: Java, SQL, Angular
+  * Tech stack: Java, SQL, Angular (TypeScript)
     - [x] Built database tables for user stories (below)
     - [x] Wrote DAOs, Controller methods, APIs (tested in Postman) for user stories
+    - [x] Created Home page component in Angular
+    - [ ] Connect front and backend
     - [ ] View list of available candies
-    - [ ] View candy detail
 - 💬 My tech stack presently includes Java, Spring Boot, SQL, HTML/CSS, and Vue.js.
-- 🌱 I'm currently learning Angular and am working through the Homes tutorial on Angular.io.
+- 🌱 I'm currently learning Angular (and, by extension, TypeScript) and am working through the Homes tutorial on Angular.io.
 React and Kotlin are next!
-- ⚡ I'm interested in front-end, full-stack, or mobile development.
+- ⚡ I'm interested in full-stack, front-end, or mobile development.
 I'm excited to collaborate, and I welcome constructive feedback!